Storing Vegetable and Flower Seedsby J.E. Ells, L.N. Bass and D. Whiting* (9/13)

 |Spinach, New Zealand||40||20||430||3|

 1J.E.
 Ells, Colorado State University Extension vegetable crop specialist and associate professor (retired), horticulture and landscape architecture; and L.N.
 Bass, director, National Seed Storage Laboratory, Agricultural Research Service, U.S. Department of Agriculture.
-Reviewed by D. Whiting, Colorado State University Extension specialist, consumer horticulture and Colorado Master Gardener coordinator and resident instructor.11/92.
-Reviewed 2/08.
+Reviewed by D. Whiting, Colorado State University Extension specialist, consumer horticulture and Colorado Master Gardener coordinator and resident instructor.
+Reviewed by I. Shonle, county director and Extension agent, Gilpin County.
+11/92.
+Revised 9/13.

 Colorado State University, U.S. Department of Agriculture, and Colorado counties cooperating.
 CSU Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.